 By federal regulation, the Christian Brothers Trust is considered a church plan and is exempt from the guidelines governing the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 Therefore, the election to continue benefits must be made by the participant at the time of termination or loss of coverage.

-Payments (personal checks) received by the Trust from participants covered under the Extension of Benefits Provision will not be accepted; financial arrangements must be made between Iona College and the participant.
+Payments (personal checks) received by the Trust from participants covered under the Extension of Benefits Provision will not be accepted; financial arrangements must be made between Iona University and the participant.

 The following participants qualify for an extension of benefits and must complete the Statement of Change of Active Employment request: